Cross-border—principles

 This Overview identifies different issues to be considered when dealing with cross-border disputes and provides an insight into the issues with links to more detailed guidance.

-When dealing with cross-border disputes, a myriad of issues will need to be considered such as a defendant domiciled outside the jurisdiction or a contractual agreement making provision for the courts of another country to have jurisdiction.
+When dealing with cross-border disputes, a myriad of issues will need to be considered such as the impact of a defendant being domiciled outside the jurisdiction or a contractual agreement making provision for the courts of another country to have jurisdiction.
 The main examples can be seen here:

 For a route map through the different issues, in a Q&A table format providing links to underlying content, see: Cross border considerations—checklist.

-When dealing with cross-border disputes, it will be important to determine whether the court will determine the substantive dispute by applying English law or a foreign law.
-The law applied is known as the applicable law, also known as the governing law, proper law or the choice of law.
-Either the parties can agree the applicable law, generally through the use of a governing law clause within a contract, or the court will apply a specific applicable law regime to determine the applicable law.
-Which regime is applied
+When dealing with cross-border disputes, the court may determine the substantive dispute by applying either English law or a foreign law.
+The law applied is known as the applicable law—also known as the governing law, proper law or the choice of law.
+The parties can agree the applicable law, generally through the use of a governing law clause within a contract, or the court will apply a specific applicable law regime to determine the applicable law.
+Which regime is applied will vary depending

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.